 Lowlands

 The Lowlands region is located in the western part of Jalisco and in parts of the neighboring states.
 The lower elevation and hotter climate of this region result in agave plants that mature more quickly.
 Tequilas from the Lowlands are known for their earthy and herbaceous flavors.
-They are often described as having a more rustic and robust taste profile.
+Moreover, they are often describe as having a more rustic and robust taste profile.

 Agave Harvest and Distillation